Peru Through a Photographer's Eyes | Luxury Destinations | Lightfoot Travel

 Chambi’s shots have inspired generations of travellers.

 In one corner, an indigenous porter stands next to his lama on a mountain top, while playing his flute to pass the time.
-Next to him is a striking studio-based wedding photo complete with deeply worried-looking bride and groom, lit like a painting; a whole novel right there, in just one photo.
+Next to him is a striking studio-based wedding photo complete with a deeply worried-looking bride and groom, lit like a painting; a whole novel right there, in just one photo.
 In another room rich colonial families, photographed in their finery and with their thoroughbred horses, pompous and proud against the austerity of the Andes, are contrasted with local street children, grubby and defiant in the narrow stone-flagged lanes of Cusco.
 And then of course there are the iconic photographs of Machu Picchu itself, looking like engravings in black and white, taken barely a dozen years after the Inca city was first discovered.
 These are images that every traveller with a camera aspires to, captured by a photographer who clearly had a tremendous rapport with his subjects.
 And they are images which continue to attract travellers to this corner of the world, with its ethnically mixed population, razor sharp air and intensity of light.

 My photographer hero is called Martin Chambi, and his assignments for the early years of National Geographic were instrumental in bringing the exoticism of Peru to the attention of the wider world.
-But whilst other photographers for that magazine were scientists and explorers from privileged backgrounds, Chambi was from a Quechua peasant family, working with cast-off equipment.
+But whilst other photographers for that magazine were scientists and explorers from privileged backgrounds, Chambi was from a Peruvian Quechua peasant family, working with cast-off equipment.
 Technology may have moved a long way since then, but his standard of photography remains hard to emulate.
 It hasn’t stopped me from coming here to try.

 As well as the exhibition, I have tracked down Chambi’s archive in Cusco.
 Here his grandson, Teo, shows me Chambi’s cameras and the studio backdrops and tells me the story of how his grandfather, as a 15 year old boy from peasant background, got a job with an international mining company as a camera bearer.
 It was the British photographer he worked for who first encouraged him to have a go behind the lens.